The Future of Wearable Technology in Healthcare

 Are wearable health devices secure and HIPAA compliant?

 Yes, but only if designed and implemented correctly.
-Secure wearable solutions must include end-to-end encryption, HIPAA-compliant data handling, user access controls, and proper audit logs to protect sensitive health information.
+Secure wearable solutions must incorporate end-to-end encryption, HIPAA-compliant data handling, user access controls, and accurate audit logs to safeguard sensitive health information.

 What’s the difference between fitness wearables and clinical-grade healthcare wearables?